aboutcode-org/scancode.io/docs/scanpipe-tutorial-1.rst

     $ scanpipe run --project p1

 Executing the --show option again will confirm the success of the pipeline run::

     $ scanpipe run --project p1 --show
     > "[V] scanpipe/pipelines/docker.py"

 As a shortcut, the inputs and pipelines can be provided directly at once when calling the `create-project` command.
-For exmaple, this command will create a project named `p2` copy our test docker image to the project's inputs and add the docker pipeline in one operation::
+For example, this command will create a project named `p2` copy our test docker image to the project's inputs and add the docker pipeline in one operation::